International Book of Comics

 - Bunty (1981) in UK

-- romance comics were aimed at the maturing female giving
+romance comics were aimed at the maturing female

 romance comics made first use of colour photographs